|Two Southerners vs Germany at the 2006 World Cup Finals|

 AM: Gianfranco Zola (Sardinia)

-He played with Diegoi Maradona at Napoli as a young player.
+Gianfranco Zola played with Diegoi Maradona at Napoli as a young player.
 He played for Parma between 1993 and 1996, winning the 1995 UEFA Cup with Tomas Brolin, Fernando Couto, Faustino Asprilla and Stefano Fiore.
 He moved to Chelsea in 1996 and won the FWA Footballer of the Year.
 His transfer to Chelsea started a wave of foreign players heading over to England.
 For the national team, he only played 35 times for Italy due to overcrowding of attack midfielders during his prime.

 Fabio Quagliarella started his career with Torino, but played for various clubs in Italy.
-Throughout his career, he has played for eight different Italian clubs, winning three consecutive Serie A titles during his spell with Juventus.
-He was a part of Euro 2008 and the World Cup Finals in 2010.
+Throughout his career, he has played for eight different Italian clubs, winning three consecutive Serie A titles during his spell with Juventus between 2010 and 2014.
+He was a part of the European Championship in 2008 and the 2010 World Cup Finals in South Africa.

 FW: Antonio Di Natale (Campania)

 Antonio Di Natale played 5 seasons with Empoli before siging with Udinese, where his career took off.
 He was the Seria A top scorer for two seasons: 2010 and 2011.
-He only played 42 times for Italy.
-He was a key player at the WC Finals in 2010.
-He also went to Euro 2008 and 2012.
+At the international level, he only played 42 times for Italy.
+He was a key player at the World Cup Finals in 2010.
+He also went to the European Championship in both 2008 and 2012.

 FW: Antonio Cassano (Puglia)

-He was controversial figure known to have clashes with managers, teammates, etc. He made a big move to Roma as a 19 years old as one of Italy's brightest young players.
+Antonio Cassano was controversial figure known to have clashes with managers, teammates, etc. He made a big move to Roma as a 19 years old as one of Italy's brightest young players.
 Initially, he found successes with the club, but clashes with manager Fabio Capello led to his falling out with the club.
 He would play for Real Madrid, Sampdoria, AC Milan, Inter Milan and Parma with mixed results.
-He gained his caps in 2003, but he was in and out of the players' pool.
+He gained his first caps in 2003, but he was in and out of the players' pool.

-He started with Messina at home before moving to Juventus.
+Salvatore Schillaci started with Messina at home before moving to Juventus in 1989.
 He was a relatively, unknown player at the beginning of the 1990 World Cup Finals in Italy.
-He started off as a substitute in the first two matches, where he scored decisive goals.
-He became a starter at the third match.
+He started off as a substitute in the first two matches, where he scored decisive goals coming off the bench.
+He became a starter by the third match.
 He went on to form a great partnership with Roberto Baggio.
 He scored 5 goals and finished as the top scorer and won the Gold Ball.

 At the club lebel, Vincenzo Iaquinta made a name as the offensive partner of Antonio Di Natale while they played for Udinese.
-He played for Juventus between 2007 and 2013.
+He also played for Juventus between 2007 and 2013.
 He played 40 matches for the Italy national football team between 2005 and 2010, scoring 6 goals.
-He was a part of Italy's WC winning team in 2006.
+He was a part of Italy's World Cup winning team in 2006.
 He played in 5 out of 7 of Italy's matches in Germany.

 ST: Mario Balotelli (Sicily)

-Born in Sicily of Ghanian parents.
+Mario Balotelli was born in Sicily of Ghanian parents.
 He was adopted by an Italian family of Jewish background.
 He is known for his disciplinary problems with different clubs in his career.
 He was considered one of Italy's brightest young stars.
-He played with Inter Milan, Manchester City, AC Milan and now, Liverpool.
+He played with Inter Milan, Manchester City, AC Milan, Liverpool and Nice.

 ST: Vincenzo Montella (Campania)

-Montella played for Empoli, Genoa, Sampdoria and Roma in Italy, and also had a spell on loan in England with Fulham.
+Vincenzo Montella played for Empoli, Genoa, Sampdoria and Roma in Italy, and also had a spell on loan in England with Fulham.
 His best years were spent with Roma, where he won the Serie A title and the Supercoppa Italiana during the 2000–01 season.
 He was voted into the Hall of Flame of AS Roma in 2013.
-For Italy, he went to Euro 2000 and the World Cup Finals in 2002, but saw limited action.
+For Italy, he went to the European Championship in 2000 and the World Cup Finals in 2002, but saw limited action.